Bibby Stockholm: No one harmed over discovery of Legionella on barge - health secretary

 A senior Home Office source told the BBC that the department did not receive a formal notification of the presence of Legionella until Wednesday evening.

-The source said the person notified was a "junior" member of staff who happened to be on a call with contractors.
+The source said the person notified on Tuesday was a "junior" member of staff who happened to be on a call with contractors.

 They also said that the department was "led" by the UK Health Security Agency, which did not recommend people were moved off the barge until Thursday night.